Kitware/CMake/Help/manual/cmake-file-api.7.rst

       an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  ``precompileHeaders``
+    Optional member that is present when :command:`target_precompile_headers` or other command invocations set :prop_tgt:`PRECOMPILE_HEADERS` on the target.
+The value is a JSON array with an entry for each header.
+Each entry is a JSON object with members:

+    ``header``
+      Full path to the precompile header file.

+    ``backtrace``
+      Optional member that is present when a CMake language backtrace to the :command:`target_precompile_headers` or other command invocation
+      that added this precompiled header is available.
+The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

   ``defines``
     Optional member that is present when there are preprocessor definitions.
     The value is a JSON array with an entry for each definition.
 Each